CBRJ-Lyrical-Metrics/lyrical-evolution-capstone/README.md

 ## I. PROJECT OVERVIEW

 #### 1. GOAL:
 This project aims to investigate the patterns of song lyrics across decades using Natural Language Processing techniques including Topic Modeling, Sentiment Analysis, and Term Frequency using a Kaggle data set of the Billboard Top 100 Songs from 1958 - 2021 and lyrics pulled from the Genius.com API.
-We believe the lyrics of popular songs could be used for historical analysis through machine learning to identify changing societal trends in relationships, technology, sexuality, and vulgarity.
+We believe the lyrics of popular songs could be used for historical analysis using exploratory methods and hypothesis testing to identify changing societal trends in relationships, technology, sexuality, and vulgarity.
+Furthermore, we beleive we can predict the decade the song appeared on the Top 100 using features and machine learning methods.

 #### 2. DESCRIPTION: